 What is the risk/area of focus?
 What will we do?

-Valuation of Complex Investments (Unquoted Investments)

-The Fund's investments include unquoted pooled investment vehicles such as private equity, and property investments.

-Judgements are taken by the Investment Managers to value those investments whose prices are not publically available.
+Valuation of Complex Investments (Unquoted Investments) The Fund's investments include unquoted pooled investment vehicles such as private equity, and property investments.
+Udgements are taken by the Investment Managers to value those investments whose prices are not publically available.
 The material nature of Investments means that any error in judgement could result in a material valuation error.
 Market volatility means such judgments can quickly become outdated, especially when there is a significant time period between the latest available audited information and the fund year end.
 Such variations could have a material impact on the financial statements.

-The proportion of the fund comprising of these investment types in 2016/17 is at circa 17%, and as these investments are more complex to value, we have identified the Fund's investments in private equity and pooled property investments as higher risk, as even a small movement in these assumptions could have an impact on the financial statements.

-In order to address this risk we will carry out a range of procedures including:

-- Assessing the competence of management experts; - Reviewing the basis of valuation for property investments and other unquoted investments and assessing the appropriateness of the valuation methods used; - Where available, reviewing the latest audited accounts for the relevant fund managers and ensuring there are no matters arising that highlight weaknesses in the funds valuation; and - Performing analytical procedures and checking the valuation output for reasonableness against our own expectations.
+The proportion of the fund comprising of these investment types in 2017/18 is at circa 17%, and as these investments are more complex to value, we have identified the Fund's investments in private equity and pooled property investments as higher risk, as even a small movement in these assumptions could have an impact on the financial statements.
+In order to address this risk we will carry out a range of procedures including: Assessing the competence of management experts; Reviewing the basis of valuation for property investments and other unquoted investments and assessing the appropriateness of the valuation methods used; Where available, reviewing the latest audited accounts for the relevant fund managers and ensuring there are no matters arising that highlight material differences in the reported funds valuation within the financial statements; and Performing analytical procedures and checking the valuation output for reasonableness against our own expectations.